-- 2.4 This Vision includes the ambition to create a Green Grid across the Hart district - routes between all settlements to encourage walking, cycling and other forms of sustainable healthy transport.
-As well as connecting communities together, there is an opportunity to connect people to existing green spaces and other key destinations. - 2.5 The Council will commission a Local Cycling and Walking Infrastructure Plan (LCWIP) for Hart district.
+- 2.3 The Council's Corporate Plan 2023/2027, approved February 2023 which includes a commitment to: - Encourage more cycling and walking in the district by extending the Green Grid network and working with Hampshire County Council and others to improve infrastructure and reduce barriers to walking and cycling. - 2.4 Safe and secure cycle parking with new development will help to reduce barriers to cycling. - 2.5 The ambition for the Green Grid is to provide routes between all settlements to encourage walking, cycling and other forms of sustainable healthy transport.
+As well as connecting communities together, there is an opportunity to connect people to existing green spaces and other key destinations. - 2.6 In partnership with Hampshire County Council, Hart has commissioned a Local Cycling and Walking Infrastructure Plan (LCWIP) for Hart district.
 The purpose of the LCWIP will be to identify opportunities for improved walking and cycling routes thereby increasing active travel and the wider benefits this will bring in terms of reducing emissions, improving air quality and health and wellbeing improvements.
+This is due to be adopted by the end of 2023.
+The Council will also have regard to opportunities to improve cycling and walking infrastructure identified in Neighbourhood Plans.
+Development may be required to provide contributions towards delivery of the walking and cycling infrastructure identified in the LCWIP.

-- 2.6 In April 2021 Hart District Council declared a Climate Emergency.
-The Council has pledged to: - Make Hart District carbon neutral by 2040 whilst bringing forward the current 2040 target to 2035 for areas under direct control of Hart District Council. - Report to full Council every six months setting out the current actions the Council is taking to address this emergency and the plan to measure annual District-wide progress towards meeting the 2040 target. - Meaningfully engage with the local community and to work with partners across the District and County to deliver these new goals through all relevant strategies and plans drawing on local, national, and global best practice. - Actively work with Hampshire County Council and the Government to provide the additional powers and resources needed to meet the 2040 target. - Actively encourage and push for Hampshire County Council to reduce its target for net zero carbon to 2040, acknowledging that 2050 is too far away for such an emergency.
+- 2.7 In April 2021 Hart District Council declared a Climate Emergency.
+The Council has pledged to: - Make Hart District carbon neutral by 2040 whilst bringing forward the current 2040 target to 2035 for areas under direct control of Hart District Council. - Report to full Council every six months setting out the current actions the Council is taking to address this emergency and the plan to measure annual District-wide progress towards meeting the 2040 target. - Meaningfully engage with the local community and to work with partners across the District and County to deliver these new goals through all relevant strategies and plans drawing on local, national, and global best practice. - Actively work with Hampshire County Council and the Government to provide the additional powers and resources needed to meet the 2040 target. - Actively encourage and push for Hampshire County Council to reduce its target for net zero carbon to